humanoidsbv/team-awesome-jarmo/README.md

 # Let's install Node.js using Homebrew:
 Brew install node

-# Now you can your Node version by typing the following command:
+# Now you can check your Node version by typing the following command:
 node -v
 ```